-The Audit, Risk, and Financial Sub-Committee (working with senior management) monitor and review the level of operational and financial risks.
+The Audit, Risk and Finance sub-committee (working with senior management) monitor and review the level of operational and financial risks.
 The Directors retain overall responsibility for risk management.

 A risk register is maintained and is subject to review at each board meeting.
 The risk register forms the basis to establish policies, systems and procedures to mitigate the risks identified and monitor the implementation of procedures to minimise or manage any potential impact on the Charity should those risks materialise.